-DCW50, Washington’s CW, is once again proud to be the market leader in commemorating Black History Month in February 2020.
-The station’s award-winning coverage will include original locally-produced programming; re-broadcasts of past half-hour Washington, DC-based documentaries; community outreach and informational access on the station’s digital platforms; custom public service announcements (broadcast throughout each day); syndicated specials, and more.
-In February 2020, DCW50 will specifically focus on historic locations in the Washington, DC area and across the nation which very well can be “In Your Own Backyard.”
+DCW50, Washington’s CW, is proud to be the market leader in commemorating Black History Month each year.
+The station’s award-winning coverage includes original locally-produced programming; re-broadcasts of past half-hour Washington, DC-based documentaries; community outreach and informational access on the station’s digital platforms; custom public service announcements (broadcast throughout each day); syndicated specials, and more.

 DCW50’s “Hidden History” Awards